At a glance

 - Do not do complex file management in wind or cold.
 Keep it simple and consistent.

 Protect the camera first, then the files.
-The environment is the opponent, not the schedule.
+The environment is the real opponent, not the schedule.

 Dust, salt, and cleaning

 Dust is fine and persistent.
 Salt is abrasive and corrosive.
-Your main defence is behaviour: keep equipment sealed, reduce lens changes, and clean with restraint.
+Your main defence is behaviour: keep equipment sealed, reduce lens changes, and clean gently.

 In the field